Aptoide/AptoideIABSample/README.md

 ### AIDL

-Like Google Play IAB, Aptoide IAB uses a .AIDL file in order to communicate with Aptoide service.
-The package for your .AIDL must be **cm.aptoide.pt.iab** instead of **com.android.vending.billing**.
-Both Aptoide and Google .AIDL files are identical, but you need to rename **IInAppBillingService.aild** to **AptoideInAppBillingService.aidl**.
+Like Google Play IAB, Aptoide IAB uses a AIDL file in order to communicate with Aptoide service.
+The package for your AIDL must be **cm.aptoide.pt.iab** instead of **com.android.vending.billing**.
+Both Aptoide and Google AIDL files are identical, but you need to rename **InAppBillingService.aild** to **AptoideInAppBillingService.aidl**.

 ![Migration](docs/aidl-migration.png)